otator/java-fundamentals/README.md

 ## Lab_06
 in this lab there is one concrete class had been created in addition to one interface

-1. `Review: interface` is an [interface](inheritance/lib/src/main/java/inheritance/Review.java) that has only one method which is `addReview`.
+1. `Review: class` is an [class](inheritance/lib/src/main/java/inheritance/Review.java)

-2. `Restaurant: class` is a [class](inheritance/lib/src/main/java/inheritance/Restaurant.java) that implements the `Review` interface and has the following:
+2. `Restaurant: class` is a [class](inheritance/lib/src/main/java/inheritance/Restaurant.java) has the following:

     * a constructor that takes in the `name`, the rate in `stars` and the `price` as number of dollar signs.
     * `toString()` method that return back the information about the object as string.